Devolution and local government reorganisation

 In December 2024, the government published a white paper on local government devolution and reorganisation.
 It set out plans for the creation of new combined 'strategic authorities', as well as simplifying local government.

 Both of these changes will impact residents, organisations and businesses in Crawley and Sussex.
-We will use these pages to keep you informed and make sure you get to have your say.
+We will use these pages to keep you informed to help make sure you get to have your say.

 Read the submission document sent to Minister for Local Government and English Devolution.

-In addition, Crawley Borough Council and Reigate & Banstead Borough Council have also made a separate submission.
-This highlights the scale of the local economy that crosses both our boundaries (and those of Sussex and Surrey), and the importance of this to meeting the government's growth and devolution agendas.
+In addition to the West Sussex proposal, Crawley Borough Council and Reigate & Banstead Borough Council also made a separate submission.
+This highlighted the scale of the local economy that crosses both our boundaries (and those of Sussex and Surrey), and the importance of this to meeting the government's growth and devolution agendas.

-Read the joint Crawley Borough Council and Reigate and Banstead submission document.
+Read the joint Crawley and Reigate and Banstead full proposals below.